 DNA vaccine for cancers expressing hTERT

-MilestoneInitiate phase I clinical trial in 2014
+MilestoneInitiate phase I/IIa clinical trial 2H 2014

 Human telomerase reverse transcriptase (hTERT) is an attractive DNA vaccine target in cancer immunotherapy.
 High levels of hTERT have been detected in more than 85% of all human cancers, while normal cells showed undetectable levels of telomerase expression.
 Immunological analysis indicated that the hTERT is a widely applicable target recognized by T-cells and can be potentially used as a universal cancer vaccine.

 Inovio has developed a highly optimized synthetic hTERT DNA vaccine with two mutations designed to target multiple cancers expressing the antigen hTERT, including non-small cell lung carcinoma, breast cancer, pancreatic cancer, melanoma, and prostate cancer.
 When delivered with electroporation, Inovio’s DNA cancer vaccine was able to break tolerance and elicit strong and broad hTERT-specific immune responses with the potential to eliminate tumor cells in monkeys, whose TERT is 96% similar to human TERT.
 Overall, Inovio’s DNA hTERT vaccine showed immune responses that were more than 18-fold higher than the previous best results of a peer’s hTERT DNA vaccine delivered with electroporation.

 The hTERT DNA vaccine has induced strong and broad hTERT-specific CD8+ T-cell immune responses in rodents and non-human primates in preclinical studies.